Montreal contemplating ban on wood-burning ovens in restaurants

 “We are looking if it's possible to change the stove and they use the gas or another option,” said Jean-Francois Parenteau of Montreal’s executive committee.
 The city has already urged restaurants to install filtration systems to trap soot and particulate matter.

-Robert Moreno of St. Viateur Bagels said the restaurants and bakeries in the chain have already installed filters.
+Robert Morena of St. Viateur Bagel said the restaurants and bakeries in the chain have already installed filters.

 "We want to catch as many fine particles before it goes into the environment.
 As the smoke is being burnt we accumulate it, we filter it, and then we send it out of our chimney stack, and in doing so we reduce the emissions.
 The city has a norm, and we're below that norm," said Moreno.